Alice in Wonderland (1985 film): Part 1 – Alice in Wonderland

 After helping her mother set the table for tea time, Alice goes outside to see her sister and play with her kitten, Dinah.
 The White Rabbit comes running by, saying he's late.
 Wondering where he is going, Alice follows him and tumbles into his hole.

 Alice finds herself in a hall with many doors, all of them locked.
 On a table is a key which she can use to open one small door.
 A small bottle appears labeled "Drink Me."
 By drinking from the bottle, she shrinks to the right size for the door, but can no longer reach the key to open it.
 She then eats a little cake, which makes her grow to over nine feet tall.
 Frustrated, Alice begins to cry.
 The White Rabbit appears, but frightened of the giant Alice, runs away, dropping his fan and gloves.
 Using the fan makes Alice shrink again, which takes her diving in her pool of tears, where she meets The Lory Bird, The Dodo Bird and the Mouse, who tells her why he hates dogs and cats ("I Hate Dogs and Cats").

 The White Rabbit mistakes Alice for his housemaid Mary Ann and orders her to go get his fan and gloves from his house.
 While searching his house, Alice finds another "Drink Me" bottle, which makes her grow to nine feet tall once again.
 Angry at Alice, the rabbit and his butler Pat the Guinea Pig begin throwing berries at her, which turn into little cakes.
 She eats one and shrinks to back to size.
 After running away, she meets the Caterpillar who tells her the story "You are Old, Father William".
 She then meets The Duchess and her cook; the Cheshire Cat, who tells her "There's No Way Home"; and the Mad Hatter, March Hare, and Dormouse having an outdoor tea party ("Laugh").
 Alice runs off back on her quest for the White Rabbit, and meets a baby fawn in the forest, the only normal thing she's seen so far ("Why Do People Act as If They're Crazy?").

 Alice stumbles upon a doorway that leads to the rose garden of the Queen of Hearts, who always yells "Off with her Head!"
 She leaves to visit the Gryphon and Mock Turtle ("Nonsense"), but then she is called to attend the trial of the Knave of Hearts, who is accused of having stolen The Queen's tarts.
 Alice stands up to the Queen and is forced to flee the court.
 She trips and falls and finds herself back home.

 Alice runs inside, only to discover herself trapped on the other side of the mirror.
-She notices a large book next to her and starts reading a poem called Jabberwocky about a scary monster.
+She notices a large book next to her and starts reading a poem called Jabberwocky about a scary monster, a dragon called the Jabberwock.
 The lights go out, and the Jabberwock appears in the house.